On the Road

 Vehicles are to be used solely within the scope of authorization.
 A driver may be personally liable for the cost of damages to other property if they are found to have been using a route that was not reasonably consistent with their stated destination.
 WIU vehicles are very visible to the public.
 The public will report any questionable driving, speeding, unauthorized use, etc. to Transportation Services.
 All driving complaints made to Transportation Services or the VPAS Office will be investigated.

-Starting 1/1/10, text messaging while driving became an illegal act in the State of Illinois.
+Effective 1/1/10, text messaging while driving became an illegal act in the State of Illinois.
 A person may not operate a motor vehicle on a roadway while using an electronic communication device to compose, send or read an electronic message, which includes email, a text message, an instant message, or accessing the Internet.

 Finally, Illinois allows municipalities to establish their own laws regarding motorists’ cell phone usage.
 Prior to the new laws above, Chicago previously enacted hands-free legislation to make driving while using a cell phone illegal.
 As employees travel through Illinois, they should investigate similar municipal regulations along intended routes.